You are currently viewing 3 Moving Hacks Worth A Second Glance You Should Know

 Safe Disposal of Hazardous Materials

 How can you safely get rid of your leftover products?
 You may give them to a friend or neighbor who will use them, or take the products to a collection point for hazardous waste in your community.
-Your local or state health department can tell you where it is.
+Your local or state health department can inform you of its location.

-Online directories like Earth911 can help you find ways to recycle within your community.
+Online directories, such as Earth911, can help you find ways to recycle within your community.

-Some products, such as pesticides, are extremely hazardous.
+Some products, such as pesticides, are highly hazardous.
 They will even require special care for disposing of the container.
 Read the labels so you know what to do for each product.

 In General, J.W.
 Cole & Sons of Florida Inc. does not transport materials that may die or spoil during transit.
 These include: